 Let us take courage and comfort in revisiting this truth: He is So Contrary to Man.
 And we must also recognize this truth: sometimes that makes people angry.
 Because He acts in ways opposite of our own, some find His ways as “unfavorable or adverse.”

 Naaman was not too happy with the instructions given by Elisha.
 Why?
 Well the Jordan River was muddy and unseemly for washing.
 This did not mesh with Naaman’s understanding of cleansing.
 And so it is today.
-Many often question, “How can God be so exclusive, as to only provide one way to Him?
-And how can the blood of Jesus be His way to healing and forgiveness?”
+Many often question, “How can God be so exclusive as to provide only one way to Him?
+And how can the blood of Jesus be His only way to healing and forgiveness?”

 We don’t have to have all the answers to believe.
 Continued study of His Word will shed more and more light on His Way and His Truth.

 Jesus said to him, “I am the way, and the truth, and the life; no one comes to the Father but through Me,” (John 14:6).

 And according to the Law, one may almost say, all things are cleansed with blood, and without shedding of blood there is no forgiveness, (Hebrews 9:22).

 He has promised to turn to us with healing when we seek Him in humility and obedience.